B-UMMI/LMAS/docs/getting_started/installation.rst

 To ensure the robustness of custom python code for the quality assessment of assemblies, **continuous integration** of the python templates is performed with `pytest <https://docs.pytest.org/en/6.2.x/>`_ and `GitHub Actions <https://github.com/features/actions>`_.

-Below it's a step by step guide on how to install LMAS and all it's dependencies.
+Below it's a step by step guide on how to install LMAS and all its dependencies.

 Step 1.
 Nextflow
 -----------------